peter-tackage/genetic-sound/README.md

 ### Waveforms

  - SINUSOID
- - TRIANGLE (TODO)
- - SQUARE (TODO)
+ - SQUARE
- - NOISE (TODO)
- - DC (TODO)

-### Amplitude Modulation

- - SWELL (TODO)
- - DECAY (TODO)
- - SINUSOID (TODO)
- - NONE
+ - SAWTOOTH

 # Discussion Points and Problems

 - Blank vs merging canvas
     - Merging makes discovery difficult.
-- Population vs gene size
-    - What are the tradeoffs in having many individuals with only a few genes or only a few individuals with many genes?
 - Mutation rates
     - Convergence vs divergence.
 Local/Global maximum.
 Stability
-    - Trial: make mutation rate a function of generation number.
-        - The higher the generation number, the lower the mutation rate.
+    - Trial: make mutation rate a function of generation number: the higher the generation number, the lower the mutation rate.
 - Selection
 - Elitism
     - Is better than average actually elite - should the elite group be smaller?